People may have a hysterectomy due to health conditions like fibroids, endometriosis, or cancer. It may also be part of gender-affirming care.

 Uterine fibroids are noncancerous growths that form in the uterus.
-They’re the most common reason for a hysterectomy.
+They’re one of the most common reasons for a hysterectomy.

-If other measures fail or fibroids continue to regrow and produce bothersome symptoms, a hysterectomy may be an option.
+If other measures aren’t effective or fibroids continue to regrow and produce symptoms, a hysterectomy may be an option.

-Cancer is the reason about 10 percent of all hysterectomies are performed.
+Cancer is the reason for about 10 percent of all hysterectomies.

-A hysterectomy might be needed if you have cancer of the:
+Your doctor may recommend a hysterectomy if you have cancer of the:

 Your treatment approach will depend on the type of cancer you have, how advanced it is, and your overall health.
 Other options may include chemotherapy and radiation.